 * FTSEurofirst 300 down 0.4 pct, hits 2-month low

-* All eyes on U.S. fiscal cliff talks
+* Tensions rise ahead of U.S. fiscal cliff talks

 * Despite headwinds, risks seen on the upside

-PARIS, Nov 16 (Reuters) - European stocks slipped further on Friday as brewing worries over U.S. budget negotiations and the continuing euro zone debt crisis unsettled some investors, with banking stocks featuring among the top fallers.
+PARIS, Nov 16 European share indexes surrendered early gains on Friday morning as the persistent worries about the euro zone debt crisis and U.S. budget negotiations rattled investors, with banking stocks featuring among the top fallers.

-The FTSEurofirst 300 index of top European shares was down 0.4 percent at 1,074.12 points at 1247 GMT.
-The index, which hit a two-month low earlier Friday, is on track to post a weekly loss of 2 percent, its worst weekly performance in 8 weeks.
+The index, which hit a two-month low on Friday, is on track to post a weekly loss of 2 percent, its worst weekly performance since late September.

-Investors fretted about how the U.S. government will avoid stepping off the $600 billion 'fiscal cliff' of spending cuts and tax rises which automatically kick in in the new year without a political agreement on setting the budget.
+Investors continue to fret about how the U.S. government will avoid stepping off the $600 billion 'fiscal cliff' of spending cuts and tax rises which automatically kick in in the new year without a political agreement on setting the budget.
 President Barack Obama and congressional leaders are set to hold talks later on Friday.

 Investors fear that a deadlock in negotiations would automatically trigger the spending cuts and tax hikes, which could drag the U.S. economy back into recession.

-But the despite the market's slide this week, many fund managers remain positive on the longer-term outlook for European equities.
+But the despite the market's slide this week, many fund managers remain positive on the longer term outlook for equities.